Mini Cheese Balls (Cute, Fun, Easy!)

 • Watch your pecans carefully, as they can go from toasted to burnt very quickly.

-• You can make the cheese balls ahead of time, but don't insert the pretzels until just before serving or they will become soggy.
+• You can make your Mini Cheese Balls ahead of time, but don't insert the pretzels until just before serving or they will become soggy.

 Nutrition